-These Grilled Fish Tacos with Pineapple Rhubarb Salsa are stuffed with salt and pepper crusted fish, a piquant fruit salsa and they’re topped with a creamy avocado dip.
+These Grilled Fish Tacos with Pineapple Rhubarb Salsa are stuffed with salt and pepper-crusted fish, a piquant pineapple rhubarb salsa and they're topped with a creamy avocado dip.
+Something a little different for taco night!

 Pineapple Rhubarb Crisp has been a favourite dessert ever since I discovered that the natural sweetness of pineapple greatly reduced the need to add sugar to the recipe.
-Today, I decided to make that combo into something different.
-I came up with this sweet and spicy Pineapple Rhubarb Salsa to add to our grilled fish tacos.
+Today, I decided to make that combo into something different and this sweet and spicy salsa was perfect with these grilled fish tacos.

 How to assemble these grilled fish tacos

-- 1 pound firm white fish fillest, like halibut, cod, sea bass
+- 1 pound firm white fish fillets, like halibut, cod, sea bass or other white fish

 - 1/2 tsp each sea salt and freshly ground pepper